bantunes/liferay-kw-ext/README.md

 A security domain / realm should be configured on web container associated with the Liferay Portal WebApp.

-When in using this functionality Liferay Portal is normally configured to authenticate users on external directory (such and LDAP Server).
+When in using this functionality Liferay Portal is normally configured to authenticate users on external directory (for example a LDAP Server).
 On Application Server we should perform necessary configurations (according to Application Server in order to configure JAAS LoginModule to autenticate user in same directory.

+Notes:
-Notes: Tested with JBoss 7.5.* and WebLogic Server 12.1.2.*
+* Tested with JBoss 7.5.* and WebLogic Server 12.1.2.* but should work with any web container that supports Servlet API >= 3
+* Liferay Portal 6.*

 ### Configuration